yashmadan123/mslearn-openai/Instructions/Labs/standalone-lab2-gettingstartedpage.md

 - **OpenAI Resource**: An OpenAI resource in Azure supports the deployment and management of OpenAI models.
 It provides the necessary infrastructure and APIs for utilizing advanced AI capabilities, such as natural language processing and generation.

-- **AI Model Deployment**: AI Model Deployment involves configuring and setting up a machine learning model within the OpenAI resource.
-This process ensures that the model is operational and ready to perform tasks like text generation or analysis.

 - **Cloud Shell App**: A Cloud Shell app is an interactive, browser-based command-line tool provided by Azure.
 It enables you to manage and configure Azure resources directly from the portal, offering a convenient environment for executing scripts and commands.

-- **App Configuration**: App Configuration entails setting up the parameters, environment variables, and other settings necessary for the Cloud Shell app to function correctly.
-Proper configuration ensures that the app operates with the required settings to interact with Azure resources effectively.

-- **App Execution**: App Execution is the process of running the configured Cloud Shell app to perform its designated functions.
-This step initiates the app’s operations, allowing it to interact with the deployed AI model and complete tasks as intended.

 ## Getting Started with the Lab